nicklmarks/MonopolyGame/README.txt

 README for Monopoly game

-java code exported as a jar file that can be downloaded.
+java code exported as a jar file that can be downloaded from the MonopolyGame/dist directory.

 To run the .jar file simply type java -jar MonopolyGame.jar